 Change the first paragraph as follows:

 A receiving STA shall implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with Status indicated as Mandatory.
 An MLD shall implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with Status indicated as Mandatory.
 All STAs affiliated with an MLD shall implement MRC1 instead of RC2 in Table 10-6 (Receiver caches) to discard duplicate individually addressed QoS Data frames belonging to a TID without BA negotiation that are delivered from the associated MLD.
+All STAs affiliated with an MLD shall implement MLD RC2 defined at the MLD level, instead of RC1 defined at the link level, in Table 10-6 (Receiver caches) to discard duplicate group addressed data that are delivered from the associated MLD.
+A group addressed data frame received on any link shall be discarded if its sequence number is smaller than or equal to the values of the entries in MLD RC2.
+(CID 2532, 1841, 1843, 1844).
 A receiving STA should implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with Status indicated as Recommended.
 A receiving STA may implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with Status indicated as Optional.
 Applicability is defined by the Applies to column.
 The Status column indicates the level of support that is required if the Applies to column matches the received frame.
 The Multiplicity / Cache size column indicates the indexes that identify a cache entry and the number of entries that shall be supported.
 The Receiver requirements column identifies requirements for the operation of this cache.
 The referenced requirements are defined at the end of the table.
 The requirements relate to caching information that identifies a cache entry and discarding duplicate MPDUs.

 Insert a new row and a new footnote after RR6 to Table 10-6 (Receiver caches):